-4. Appeal against a UCAT Office decision
+4. Appeal

 You may appeal to the UCAT Board if you are unhappy with the final decision from the UCAT Office in relation to incidents, bursaries, access arrangements, fitness to test and online proctored testing.
+You may also appeal against the final decision made by a UCAT Board member in relation to an allegation of misconduct.